The history of the newly created Province of West New Jersey shaped the history of the creation of Hunterdon County.

 I depend a lot on William Nelson’s ‘Deeds and Patents’ or Calendar of Records, 1664-1703 (New Jersey Archives, Vol. XXI and Vol. I of New Jersey Archives, Documents Relating to the Colonial History of the State of New Jersey, edited by Wm.
 A. Whitehead.

-Major Corrections made on 12/18/09 (much to my chagrin): There were several errors, based on my mistaken assumption that the Dominion of New England began in 1674, when in fact it was not created until 1686 after James Duke of York had been coronated James II.
+Major Corrections were made to the original post on Dec.
+18, 2009 (much to my chagrin): There were several errors, based on my mistaken assumption that the Dominion of New England began in 1674, when in fact it was not created until 1686 after James Duke of York had been coronated James II.
 In 1674, Edmund Andros was appointed Governor of New York only.
 In 1674, Rhode Island and Providence Plantations, Connecticut, Plymouth Colony, Massachusetts Bay Colony and New Hampshire still held their own charters.

 I made this mistake because I ignored my own cardinal rule—stay true to the chronology.
 One reason I have taken to working my way through this history year by year is the frustration I often feel when reading historians who paint events with broad strokes.
 It becomes very difficult to tell when things happened, especially when separate developments get smashed together into one sentence and dates are ignored.
 Somehow, in my reading, I did some smashing of my own, by assuming that Andros was more than just governor of New York in 1674.
 My apologies to those who read the original version of this post.